-&lt;sup>40 Petre 1987, p.
-8, Type II - subtype c; Barbu 1971, p.
-53-55, Type VIII - subtype 1; Preda 1980, p.
-21, Type g.1; Soficaru 2011, p.
-155, Type 3 - subtype A; Rusev 2012, p.
+&lt;sup>41 BARBU 1971, p.
+53-55, Type VIII - subtype 1; PREDA 1980, p.
+21, Type g.1; PETRE 1987, p.
+8, Type II - subtype c; SOFICARU 2011, p.
+155, Type 3 - subtype A; RUSEV 2012, p.
 390, Type VI, Table II, 6.

-&lt;sup>41 Preda 1980, p.
+&lt;sup>42 PREDA 1980, p.
 21; pl.
-XLIV, Type f; Soficaru 2011, p.
-154, Type 1 - subtype C. For an overview of this very interesting type of burials see Sonoc 2006; Soficaru 2011, p.
-175-179; Achim 2012; Rubel, Soficaru 2012.
+XLIV, Type f; SOFICARU 2011, p.
+154, Type 1 - subtype C. For an overview of this very interesting type of burials see SONOC 2006; SOFICARU 2011, p.
+175-179; ACHIM 2012; RUBEL & SOFICARU 2012.

-child, was placed in dorsal decubitus and oriented W-E. The tomb contained no funerary inventory.
-This type of children burials in amphorae was attested in Histria previously, as N. Hamparţumian discovered one such tomb during his excavations inside the Basilica extra muros and Al. Suceveanu uncovered three more in the Thermae II sector.
-In the Danubian area, such tombs were also found in the necropolis in Callatis and that of (L)ibida.
-The tombs were dated to the $4^{th}-5^{th}$ centuries AD, thus the grave under discussion fits the funerary horizon of the first necropolis in the area of the Basilica extra muros, just like the other tombs of this type discovered in Histria.
+M20/2010 - The pit of this grave was rectangular, with rounded corners; the body was placed on the bottom, on top of a large tile (Pl.
+XI/1).
+The body was covered by three parts from the body of an amphora and tile fragments, placed sideways, were placed on the margins of the amphora.
+The body, of a newborn child, was placed in dorsal decubitus and oriented W-E. The tomb contained no funerary inventory.
+The type of child burials in amphorae has been attested in Histria previously, as N. Hamparţumian discovered one such tomb during his excavations inside the Basilica extra muros and Al. Suceveanu uncovered three more in the Thermae II sector.
+In the Danubian area, such tombs were also found in the necropolis in Callatis and that in (L)ibida.
+The tombs have been dated to the 4th - 5th centuries AD, thus the grave under discussion fits the funerary horizon of the first necropolis in the area of the Basilica extra muros, just like the other tombs of this type discovered in Histria.

 1.2.
-Necropolis II - two tombs were identified, part of the following categories:
+Necropolis II - two tombs have been identified, part of the following categories:

 a.
-Inhumation tomb in a simple pit
+Inhumation tomb in simple pit

-Tomb M1/2008 has the margins clearly defined through the presence of a layer of mortar measuring 0.25-0.40 m (Pl.
-X/2-3).
-No special structures were noted and no trace of a coffin could be identified.
+Tomb M1/2008 has the margins clearly defined by the presence of a layer of mortar measuring 0.25-0.40 m (Pl.
+XI/2).
+The tombs possessed no special designs and no trace of a coffin could be identified.
 Tomb M1/08 belonged to a woman, placed in dorsal decubitus position, with the head westwards.
-The hands had been placed along the body and the right leg was bent at the knee.
+The hands had been placed along the body and the right leg was bent at the knee (Pl.
+XI/3).
 She died at the age of 33-46 and measured 1.59 m in height.
 She suffered from articular arthrosis that affected the most the joints of the right hand, the right distal femur, the right proximal tibia, the right foot, and the left distal femur.
 The tomb lacked inventory objects.
 From a stratigraphic perspective, the tomb can be connected to one of the functioning stages of the Basilica extra muros, probably to the last phase, that included the blocking of the access into room 1 of the basilica's southern annex.
+This type of tombs, with simple pit and without inventory, belonging at the same funerary horizon, were discovered recently at northwest and south of Basilica extra muros.